When CGTrader asked to reply to the following question:

 After years of minimalism and total white, design is rediscovering color.

-Bold and saturated shades are back, like those I talked about in this post about Color Trends 2018 from Milan Design Week; blue, red, orange, yellow mustard, green, or also iridescent colors.
+Bold and saturated shades are back, like those I talked about in this post about Color Trends 2018 from Milan Design Week; blue, red, orange, violet, yellow mustard, green, or also iridescent colors.
 Interiors become more and more colorful, decorated with color block and geometric motifs.
-It’s an 80s comeback, but also generally talking an increasing interest towards color-related issues, as demonstrated for example by Pantone’s success in producing design objects.
+It’s an 80s comeback, but also generally talking about future interior trends it’s an increasing interest towards color-related issues, as demonstrated for example by Pantone’s success in producing design objects.

 The Visit by Studiopepe, featured on ITALIANBARK from Milan Design Week 2017